-This course introduces students to the social, economic, political, and cultural history of Canada from first contact between indigenous peoples and Europeans until the present day.
-Particular emphasis is placed on four major themes: the diversity of the Canadian experience and identity; Canada's place in the North Atlantic World; the development of the Canadian economy; and the growth and development of the Canadian state.
+This course introduces students to the social, economic, political, and cultural history of Canada from the mid-19th century to the present day.
+The course emphasizes four major themes: the diversity of the Canadian experience and identity; Canada's place in the North Atlantic World; the development of the Canadian economy; and the growth and development of the Canadian state.
 By the end of the course, students will have a better knowledge of Canadian history and a general understanding of historiography, and will be able to produce a university level research paper.